Many or all companies we feature compensate us. Compensation and editorial

 6. Withdraw from your HELOC.
 Once your HELOC is funded, withdraw the funds you need to cover your mortgage.

 7. Pay off your mortgage.
 Follow the mortgage payment steps you take every month.
-This time, however, you’ll pay off your home loan in full.
+But this time, you’ll pay off your home loan in full.

 Tip